tock/tockloader/README.md

 - `speed`: The speed value to pass to JLink.
 Defaults to 1200.
 - `if`: The interface to pass to JLink.

+JLink supports selecting the target board based on the serial number of the JTAG.
+Tockloader exposes this functionality with the `jlink-serial-number` flag.

+    tockloader [command] --jlink-serial-number [serial_number]

 Tockloader can also do JTAG using OpenOCD.
 OpenOCD needs to know which config file to use.